 - Areas with strong employment presence given a heavy daytime work population

-- Standout perks like outdoor patio space, buildings with larger square footage,
+- Standout perks like outdoor patio space, buildings with larger square footage,and plenty of parking

 - Leading high-population areas with mid-scale and preferably higher-end hotels and apartment complexes nearby